Updated March 31, 2026

 - Kentucky businesses with 1 or more employees must carry workers' compensation, though sole proprietors, partners, members of LLCs, and farm laborers are listed exemptions.

-- Kentucky requires businesses to maintain proof of general liability coverage for most commercial leases, so a certificate of insurance may be part of the office or shared-space rental process.
+- Most commercial leases in Kentucky require proof of general liability coverage, so a certificate of insurance may be part of the office or shared-space rental process.

 - Commercial auto liability minimums in Kentucky are $25,000/$50,000/$25,000 if your translation agency uses a vehicle for client meetings, document pickup, or onsite interpretation.